-2.4.1 Sense of Embodiment
+2.4.1 Sense of Embodiment and Self-Identification

 An essential quale describing the experience of having an avatar is the sense of embodiment (SoE).
 It emerges when a virtual body's properties are processed as if they were the properties of one's own physical body (Kilteni et al., 2012).
 SoE has been named an essential concept for other effects like the Proteus effect to emerge (Mal et al., 2023; Ratan et al., 2019).
 It is considered to consist of three sub-dimensions describing the senses of having (body ownership), controlling (agency), and being inside (self-location) a virtual body (Longo et al., 2008; Slater et al., 2010; Kilteni et al., 2012).
 Roth and Latoschik (2020) further named a perceived change in the body schema as an essential component of the SoE, a factor that is rather significant for studies using altered body appearances, according to the authors.
+The named sub-components can be assessed with well-established questionnaires (Roth and Latoschik, 2020; Peck and Gonzalez-Franco, 2021).
 In general, the SoE is understood to stem from integrating both bottom-up and top-down influences (Kilteni et al., 2012; Maselli and Slater, 2013).
 Bottom-up information arises from the congruence of visual, tactile, and proprioceptive cues, predominantly determined by the capabilities of the technical system (Kilteni et al., 2012; Slater et al., 2022).
 On the other hand, top-down information is derived from the cognitive processing of the avatar's visual cues and their congruencies, encompassing factors like self-similarity (Fiedler et al., 2023; Waltemate et al., 2018; Salagean et al., 2023) and realism (Latoschik et al., 2017; Salagean et al., 2023).

 Regarding the visualization of avatars, a recent review by Weidner et al. (2023) indicated that virtual body ownership (VBO) indeed benefits from both personalized and realistic appearances.
 This suggests that congruence between users' real-world experiences, particularly with their own physical bodies, and the self-avatar can enhance the sense of owning and accepting a virtual body.
 For our manipulation, we expect (personalized) realistic self-avatars to be more congruent with the participant's physical appearance, potentially leading to higher VBO values.
 Conversely, a current meta-analysis by Mottelson et al. (2023) pointed out that the appearance of the self-avatar seems to be of less importance for the perceived agency over the virtual body.
 We concur with this conclusion, provided that the underlying technical system ensures comparable contingencies for visuomotor congruence across the self-avatar types, a condition we also assume to be met by our embodiment system.
 For self-location, we follow Kilteni et al. (2012), naming it to be primarily influenced by the visuospatial perspective, another factor we kept constant for all conditions in our system configuration.
-We conclude with the following hypotheses.